Learn How to be Happy, Even When Facing Real-Life Obstacles

 4. Our happiness is up to us

-Also, as our experience grows, we realize that life is a mix of good and evil, sad times and happy times, favor, and tribulation.
+Also, as our experience grows, we realize that life is a mix of good and evil, sad times and happy times, favor and tribulation.

-When we go through a difficult period, we need to reflect on our past wins as well as remember the times we dealt with challenging circumstances and prevailed – and celebrate those victories.
+When we go through a difficult period, we need to reflect on our past wins, remember the times we dealt with challenging circumstances and prevailed, and celebrate those victories.

 “We must accept finite, disappointment, but we never lose infinite hope.”—Dr. Martin Luther King, Jr.